 Shared Roadways are identified as two or four-lane streets with a posted vehicle speed of 35 mph or less and traffic volumes which may be slightly higher than those on a Bicycle Boulevard route.
 These Shared Roadway routes serve as connectors between Bicycle Boulevards, Hike and Bike Trails, and Signed Roadways.
 While they are intended for use by cyclist of similar skill levels of Bicycle Boulevards, they may provide a lower level of cyclist comfort due to the possibility of higher traffic volumes, speeds, and number of traffic lanes.

 Signed Roadways consist mainly of higher speed arterial roadways with posted vehicle speeds over 35 mph.
 On most of McKinney’s existing major arterial roads, the existing pavement width is too narrow to add bike lanes and the speed limit exceeds the thresholds for Bicycle Boulevard or Shared Roadway treatments.
 The traffic speeds and volumes on these thoroughfares require significant cyclist skill and confidence, but they can be ridden effectively by trained cyclist.
 In addition, these arterials are, by Texas law, open for use by cyclist.

-Signs going up in McKinney remind motor vehicle drivers that state laws give bicyclists the right to use a full lane on roads.
-The aim of the new signs is to help keep the roads safe for both riders and drivers.
+Bicycle May Use Full Lane signs in McKinney remind motor vehicle drivers that state laws give bicyclists the right to use a full lane on roads where there is insufficient space to share a lane.
+The aim of these signs is to help keep the roads safe for both riders and drivers.